ShoreShop/ShoreModel_Benchmark/submissions/CNN-LSTM_EGP/README.md

 ### References
 [[1](https://doi.org/10.5194/esurf-11-1145-2023)]
 Gomez-de la Peña, E., Coco, G., Whittaker, C., & Montaño, J. (2023).
-On the use of convolutional deep learning to predict shoreline change.
-Earth Surface Dynamics, 11(6), 1145-1160.\
+On the use of convolutional deep learning to predict shoreline change. *Earth Surface Dynamics*, 11(6), 1145-1160.\
 [[2](https://doi.org/10.1038/srep19401)]
 Duveiller, G., Fasbender, D., & Meroni, M. (2016).
-Revisiting the concept of a symmetric index of agreement for continuous datasets.
-Scientific reports, 6(1), 19401.
+Revisiting the concept of a symmetric index of agreement for continuous datasets. *Scientific reports*, 6(1), 19401.